 Transportation Career Day

-Transportation Career Day's are being held at the University of Florida (UF) and Florida International University (FIU) to introduce high school students, their parents and school counselors to transportation.
+Transportation Career Days are being held at the University of Florida (UF) and Florida International University (FIU) to introduce high school students, their parents and school counselors to transportation.
 Social media will be used to continue to engage participating students in future transportation research activities and transportation-related events.
+Georgia Tech is working with middle school students and teachers to expose them to transportation engineering.

 LEGO® Robot Vehicle Lesson Plans for Secondary Education